Patna Se Pakistan

 Patna Se Pakistan is a 2015 Indian Bhojpuri-language action film written and directed by Santosh Mishra and produced by Ananjay Raghuraj.
 The film was released on 23 January 2015 in Bihar and on 6 March 2015 in the rest of India.

 The production companies involved are Ananya Craft and Visions and Trimurti Entertainment Media.
 The film stars Dinesh Lal Yadav, Amrapali Dubey and Kajal Raghwani.
 Sushil Singh, Ashok Samarth and Brijesh Tripathi are in supporting roles.

 Plot

-Kabir (Dinesh Lal Yadav "Nirhua") is a simple living man who loses his entire family in a terrorist attack.
-Kabir pleads with the government to find the culprit, but when the govt refuses to help Kabir takes the matter into his own hands.
-He goes to Pakistan from Patna and fights with the terrorist organisation.
+Kabir, played by Dinesh Lal Yadav (also known as 'Nirhua'), leads a simple life.
+He loses his entire family in a terrorist attack.
+When the government refuses to help him find those responsible, he decides to take matters into his own hands.
+He travels from Patna to Pakistan to confront the terrorist organisation behind the attack.